 What to do: Having pink discharge at the beginning or at the end of menstruation is perfectly normal, therefore no treatment is necessary.

 2. Hormonal imbalance

 When a woman undergoes hormonal changes, she may have pink discharge.
 This happens when estrogen levels are not sufficient enough for keeping uterine lining stable, which causes it to shed.
 The shedding can mix with normal vaginal discharge, giving it a pink color.

 What to do: Hormonal imbalance can be influenced by several factors, like stress, bad diet, being overweight, or a disease.
 Therefore, it is important to visit a general practitioner or endocrinologist in order to understand the cause of the imbalance.

 Some women have pink discharge when they start or change contraceptives.
 This is more common when the contraceptives used have low estrogen doses, or if they have progesterone in them.

 4. Ovarian cysts

 What to do: Ovarian cysts are only treated in certain situations (e.g. if they cause intense symptoms or are very large).
 The doctor may recommend the use of a contraceptive pill that contains estrogen or progesterone to control the cyst, or, in extreme cases, surgical removal of the ovary may be advised.

 6. Pelvic inflammatory disease

 Pelvic inflammatory disease is an infection that starts in the vagina and rises, affecting the uterus, the fallopian tubes and the ovaries.
 It can also spread to a great part of the pelvic area and even the abdomen, creating symptoms such as pink, yellowish or greenish colored discharge, bleeding during sexual intercourse, and pelvic pain.

 What to do: Generally pelvic inflammatory disease is treated through antibiotics.
 However, depending on the severity of the illness, surgery may be necessary.

 Pink discharge can also be a sign of miscarriage, which is very common in the first 10 weeks of pregnancy.
 It can happen due to the fetus not developing properly, the mother consuming too much alcohol or medication, or abdominal trauma.

-Generally, the signs and symptoms occur suddenly and can include fever, strong abdominal pain, headache, and pink discharge that can evolve to greater blood loss with clots.
+Generally, the signs and symptoms of a miscarriage occur suddenly and can include fever, strong abdominal pain, headache, and pink discharge that can evolve to greater blood loss with clots.